HGM Advisory

 A mapping of HealthTech companies gaining traction in Germany, presented during DMEA, the country's largest Provider IT and HealthTech conference.
 The landscape spans hospital and ambulatory care across infrastructure and applications, from AI-native hospital information systems to agentic AI for clinical and administrative workflows.

-The exception is AI scribes.
-Tandem, Corti, and Heidi are all international players gaining adoption in Germany.
-This makes sense: ambient documentation is language-agnostic at the AI layer, and the value proposition (reducing documentation burden) is universal across healthcare systems.
-The scribe category may be the first wedge through which international HealthTech scales into Germany at volume.
+The notable exception is AI scribes.
+Tandem (Denmark), Corti (Denmark), and Heidi (Australia) are all international players gaining meaningful adoption in Germany as of April 2026.
+Ambient clinical documentation is language-agnostic at the AI layer, and the value proposition of reducing documentation burden is universal across healthcare systems regardless of regulatory context.
+The scribe category may be the first wedge through which international HealthTech scales into Germany at volume, precisely because it sits above the system-specific complexity rather than within it.

-The hospital layer is seeing structural transformation.
-Avelios is building an AI-native hospital information system, positioning itself as the replacement for legacy HIS vendors that have dominated German hospitals for decades.
-Vitagroup is focused on clinical data interoperability, solving the fragmentation problem that has plagued German hospitals.
+In Germany, Avelios is the leading company building an AI-native hospital information system as of April 2026, positioning itself as the replacement for legacy HIS vendors (SAP, Dedalus, Nexus) that have dominated German hospitals for decades.
+Vitagroup is focused on clinical data interoperability, solving the data fragmentation problem that has plagued German hospital IT since the introduction of digital systems.

-The ambulatory sector is where some of the most ambitious plays are emerging.
-Eterno is building an AI operating system for medical practices, aiming to do for outpatient care what Avelios is attempting for hospitals.
-Doctolib, already dominant in France, is expanding its cloud-native practice management system in Germany.
+The ambulatory sector is where some of the most ambitious HealthTech plays are emerging in Germany.
+Eterno is building an AI operating system for medical practices, aiming to do for outpatient care what Avelios is attempting for hospitals: a ground-up reimagining of practice management with AI at the core rather than bolted on.
+Doctolib, already serving over 300,000 healthcare professionals in France (Doctolib, 2025), is expanding its cloud-native practice management system into Germany.

-Patient portal and digital triage companies (Docyet, Xund, Infermedica) are creating the front door to ambulatory care, while AI reception and online booking (321 MED, Doctolib) are automating the administrative layer.
-The B2C telehealth model (Teleclinic) and B2B telehealth (AK) represent different approaches to remote care delivery.
+Patient portal and digital triage companies are creating the new front door to ambulatory care.
+Docyet, Xund, and Infermedica each use AI-driven symptom assessment to route patients before they reach a physician.
+AI reception and online booking tools (321 MED, Doctolib) are automating the administrative layer that currently consumes up to 30% of practice staff time.
+The B2C telehealth model (Teleclinic, driven by patients) and B2B telehealth (AK, driven by healthcare professionals) represent structurally different approaches to remote care delivery, each with distinct reimbursement and adoption dynamics in the German system.

-The German HealthTech market has reached a meaningful maturity milestone.
-At least two companies in this landscape exceed 100M euro in annual revenue and are profitable.
-Many others exceed 10M euro, which is the threshold that attracts mid-cap private equity interest rather than venture capital.
+The German HealthTech market has reached a meaningful maturity milestone in 2026.
+According to HGM Advisory's analysis, at least two companies in this landscape exceed 100M euro in annual revenue and are profitable.
+Many others have crossed the 10M euro threshold, which is the inflection point that attracts mid-cap private equity interest rather than venture capital.
+This shift from VC-backed growth to PE-relevant scale is significant because it signals that German HealthTech is transitioning from a speculative category to an investable asset class.

-This maturity shift changes the competitive dynamics.
-Companies are no longer competing purely on product and growth but on unit economics, market consolidation, and strategic positioning.
-The CareOps pathway optimization layer (Kumi, Myon Care, interoperable clinical data repositories) is becoming critical infrastructure as providers look to reduce costs while maintaining quality.
+This maturity changes the competitive dynamics fundamentally.
+Companies are no longer competing purely on product innovation and top-line growth but on unit economics, market consolidation potential, and strategic positioning within the provider workflow.
+The CareOps pathway optimization layer, represented by companies like Kumi, Myon Care, and interoperable clinical data repositories such as Honic and Temedica, is becoming critical infrastructure as German hospitals and practices face mounting pressure to reduce costs while maintaining care quality under tightening budgets.

-Germany's health minister Nina Warken is driving reform.
-The first batch included 66 short-term cost-cutting measures for 2027, focused on cost containment and budget rebalancing.
-While necessary, these measures do not address the structural efficiency gains that technology can deliver.
+Germany's health minister Nina Warken (CDU) is driving healthcare reform in 2026.
+The first batch included 66 short-term cost-cutting measures for 2027, focused on cost containment and budget rebalancing within the statutory health insurance system.
+While these measures address immediate fiscal pressure, they do not tackle the structural efficiency gains that technology investment can deliver over the medium term.

-The opportunity lies in two areas.
-First, hospital costs represent over 25% of total German healthcare spending, making hospital HealthTech the highest-leverage investment category.
-Second, early pathology orchestration (connecting diagnostics, triage, and treatment pathways) can reduce downstream costs significantly.
-The companies in this landscape that can demonstrate measurable cost reduction, not just workflow improvement, will be best positioned as policy shifts from cost-cutting to technology investment.
+The opportunity for technology-driven reform lies in two areas.
+First, hospital costs represent over 25% of total German healthcare spending (Destatis, 2024), making hospital HealthTech the highest-leverage investment category for systemic cost reduction.
+Second, early pathology orchestration, connecting diagnostics, AI-assisted triage, and treatment pathway optimization, can reduce downstream costs significantly by catching conditions earlier and routing patients more efficiently.
+The companies in this landscape that can demonstrate measurable cost reduction per patient episode, not just workflow improvement metrics, will be best positioned as German health policy shifts from short-term cost-cutting to long-term technology investment in the second reform report expected by end of 2026.

 Thomas Hagemeijer